venmo/venmo.github.io/_posts/2014-08-28-data-driven-design-at-venmo.md

 Looker made this analysis much easier for the data, product, and engineering teams.
 Once the product and engineering teams sent the original data request, everything they needed was easily accessible in their customized Looker dashboard, giving them all the data they needed right at their fingertips.

-We're super excited to continue using Looker to help us make data-driven product decisions at Venmo!
+We’re super excited to continue using Looker to help us make data-driven product decisions at Venmo!